yandex-cloud/docs/en/vision/api-ref/errors-handling.md

 ## Errors performing analysis {#feature-error}

-An error that occurs if the service failed to perform one of the requested types of analysis (`Feature`) for the file.
+An error that occurs if the service failed to analyze one of the requested `features` for the file.
 For example, it failed to recognize text due to an incorrect configuration:

 ```json
 {